reshamas/ds_resources/deep_learning/README.md

     - allows us to "toss out" measurements we made a long time ago
 - has been shown to be a highly effective optimizer for deep neural networks; and a default choice for many seasoned practitioners

+### Adam
+- think of it as a variant combination of RMSProp and momentum

 ---
 ### Residual / Skip Connections